If you want to make some extra cash while in between school terms, these are the best summer jobs for teachers!

 As a teacher, you are already full of kindness and compassion.
 Use the traits to work with the elderly!
 You’ll find jobs like this on Care.com.

 Most of the time the elderly just need a little extra help with things like grocery shopping, meal prep, and housekeeping.
+This can be such a rewarding experience as well!

 26. Library Assistant